mayank-sherawat/product-explorer/README.md

 A full-stack product exploration platform built to scrape and present live book data from **World of Books**.
 The app allows users to browse from **navigation → collections → products → product details**, with data fetched on demand and cached for performance.

-This project was built as a **production-minded assignment**, focusing on clean architecture, real-world scraping challenges, and scalable backend design.

----

 ## ✨ Features

 - 🔎 Navigation → Collections → Products → Product Details